skillrepos/cursor/labs.md

 **Lab 4 - Project Rules & AI Agents - Build Consistent, Automated Workflows**

-**Purpose: In this lab, we'll master .cursorrules for project standards and AGENTS.md for autonomous AI workflows.
+**Purpose: In this lab, we'll focus on .cursorrules for project standards and AGENTS.md for autonomous AI workflows.
 You will create .cursorrules to enforce team coding standards, write AGENTS.md to guide AI Agent behavior, and use Agent Mode with Plan Mode for complex tasks.**

 1. `.cursorrules` teaches Cursor your project's standards.
 Every AI suggestion follows these rules automatically.
 In the file explorer on the left, select one of the files in the root of the **"my-api"** directory, such as **"package.json"** or **"server.js"**.
 Then click on the **"New File..."** icon (see screenshot) or you can use the menu at **"File->New Text File"** entry.